SpiceWire/AutoVent/README.md

 Misc electrical supplies (wire caps, solder, shrink tubing, etc.)

 ## Design notes:
-The project used a paper shredder motor to drive the lead screw because 1) it was available 2) it has sufficient torque
+* The project used a paper shredder motor to drive the lead screw because 1) it was available 2) it has sufficient torque
 3) it is already reversible.

-The software-based limit switches are mounted onto the aluminum channel.
+* The software-based limit switches are mounted onto the aluminum channel.
 The channel is firmly seated on the angle iron by friction yet is still adjustable horizontally.

-The limit switches are vertically adjusted by the hex nuts and threaded rod to which the angle iron is mounted.
+* The software limit switches are vertically adjusted by the hex nuts and threaded rod to which the angle iron is mounted.

-The outer frame for the sliding door is made from plywood lined with polyethelene to reduce friction.
+* The outer frame for the sliding door is made from plywood lined with polyethelene to reduce friction.
 The design did not have any noticable air leaks or condensation issues.

-The motor shaft and lead screw were joined together by a wire coupler with set screws.
+* The motor shaft and lead screw were joined together by a wire coupler with set screws.

-Reducing the electrical noise from the shredder motor was non-trivial.
+* Reducing the electrical noise from the shredder motor was non-trivial.
 At various stages, the design used pull-up and/or pull-down resistors to combat electrical noise.